minamijoyo/tfedit/README.md

 - [ ] versioning Argument
 - [ ] website, website_domain, and website_endpoint Arguments

-The tfedit focuses on refactoring Terraform configurations in a scalable way.
-The initial goal of this project is a sharing migration tool for bulk refactoring `aws_s3_bucket` resource caused by breaking changes in AWS provider v4, but the project scope is not limited to specific use-cases.
-The scope of this project is sharing reusable operations often used in Terraform refactoring and well-known refactoring use-case as a built-in filter.
+Although the initial goal of this project is providing a way for bulk refactoring of the `aws_s3_bucket` resource required by breaking changes in AWS provider v4, but the project scope is not limited to specific use-cases.
+It's by no means intended to be an upgrade tool for all your providers.
+Instead of covering all you need, it provides reusable building blocks for Terraform refactoring and shows examples for how to compose them in real world use-cases.

-As you know, Terraform refactoring often requires not only configuration changes, but also terraform state migrations.
-However, it's error-prone and not suitable for a GitOps workflow.
-To migrate Terraform state in a declarative way, use [tfmigrate](https://github.com/minamijoyo/tfmigrate).
+As you know, Terraform refactoring often requires not only configuration changes, but also Terraform state migrations.
+However, it's error-prone and not suitable for CI/CD.
+For declarative Terraform state migration, use [tfmigrate](https://github.com/minamijoyo/tfmigrate).

 If you are not ready for the upgrade, you can pin version constraints in your Terraform configurations with [tfupdate](https://github.com/minamijoyo/tfupdate).